-Dear valued HUB Insurance Hunter client: Unfortunately, due to the COVID-19 emergency causing extremely high traffic volume on the national phone system, wait times may be longer than usual.
-Should you get a message that the line is not in service, know that we remain open and ready to serve you.
+Dear valued HUB Insurance Hunter client: The ongoing COVID-19 crisis is causing extremely high traffic volume and wait times may be longer than usual.
 We recommend that you register for online self serve to submit your request.
-You may also try calling again.
-Either way, we’ll take care of you!
+Be sure of one thing, we’ll take care of you!

 Compare Top Brands